Memset/sftpcloudfs/docker/README.md

 Replace `YOURAUTH` with the public authentication service of your Swift provider (eg. https://auth.storage.memset.com/v1.0).

-Othe ENV variables are:
+Other ENV variables are:

  - PORT: port to listen for connections (default: 8022).

 For further configuration you can mount `/config/` volume and copy the following files:

  - Your own `sftpcloudfs.conf` file (eg. for Keystone 2.0 auth).
- - An existing `id_rsa` key (by default a new one will be created).
+ - An existing `id_rsa` key (by default a new one will be created when the container is run).

 Building the container
 ----------------------